-They are designed not only to trap heat from your home inside your home in the colder months, they’re also designed to block heat rays from the sun to keep your home warm in winter but cool in summer.
+They are designed not only to trap heat from your home inside, in the colder months.
+But they’re also designed to block heat rays from the sun to keep your home cooler in the summer.

-This can save a great deal not just on heating costs but on air conditioning on those stifling summer days.
+This can save a great deal not just on heating costs but on the air conditioning on those stifling summer days.

 A semi-detached home can expect to save £75-£110 a year on its heating bill with double glazed windows.
-A detached home could save as much as £120-£155 per year while an apartment will typically save between £35 and £55 a year.
+A detached home could save as much as £120-£155 per year, while an apartment will typically save between £35 and £55 a year.

 Plus, no more shivering cold winter mornings.
 No more stiflingly hot and sweaty summer afternoons.

 Even single layers of laminated or toughened glass can be breached.
-Double glazed windows, however provide you not only with twice the energy efficiency but twice the strength and security.
+Double glazed windows.
+However, they provide you not only with twice the energy efficiency but twice the strength and security.